- What you are looking for woodworking chisels?

 A set of good-quality chisels can easily cost you a couple of hundred dollars or more.

-When is it time to get a wood chisel set?
+When to upgrade your wood chisel set?

 Get your first chisel set even if you’re just starting.

-If you think that you want to get into woodworking for yourself or with your kids eventually, getting a set of bevel edge chisels is the first start.
+If you think that you want to get into woodworking for yourself or with your kids eventually, getting a set of bevel-edge chisels is the first start.

 Start with a bevel chisel set.